 Arkwright have adopted Mind and Weston Park Cancer Charity as their chosen charities.

-Head of House: Mrs A Lyne/Miss E Whapplington
+Head of House: Miss E Whapplington

 Named after Emerson Bainbridge who set up the Bolsover Mining Company and was responsible for the operation of six local mines.
 Emerson Bainbridge developed the New Bolsover Model Village built for the benefit of people who worked for the Bolsover Colliery.
 He also had a controlling interest in many of the local railways.